B-McDonnell/autopi/README.md

 17. Go to `https://autopi.mines.edu/`.
 18. Login with your Mines MultiPass.
 19. Click `Register` at the top of the page.
-20. Copy the `device_id` into the file opened in step 3.
+20. Copy the `ID` into the file opened in step 3.
-21. Save the close file.
+21. Save an close the close file.
 22. Eject the SD card and plug it into the Raspberry Pi.
 23. Plug in the Raspberry Pi, lights will turn on.
-24. Device registration is complete.
-25. See *Get IP/status information* to retrieve Raspberry Pi's IP address.
+24. See *Get IP/status information* to confirm successful registration.
-26. To add additional networks, see *Home Network Registration* procedure.
+25. To add additional networks, see *Home Network Registration* procedure.

 ### Home Network Registration
 There are two methods for adding a Home network to the Raspberry Pi.
-- The first method is as follows:
+- If you can SSH into Raspberry Pi:
   1. Type `CSM_add_home_network` into a terminal window on the Raspberry Pi.
   2. Follow the prompts and enter network information.
   3. Once completed, network settings will reconfigure.

-- Alternative method
+- If you *cannot* SSH into the Raspberry Pi:
   1. Insert SD card into your computer.
   2. Open the SD card drive on your file explorer (named `boot`).
   3. Find file `CSM_new_network.txt`.